monix/monix-connect/README.md

 Learn more on how to get started in the [documentation page](https://monix.github.io/monix-connect/).

+Please, drop a ⭐ to support this project if you found it interesting!

 ### Connectors

 The below list comprehends the current set of available connectors: